egbakou/Covid19Tracker.NET/README.md

 Latest latest = await Covid19Tracker.GetLatestAboutCountryByNameAsync(string countryName);
 ```

--  Gets the Coordinates(Longitude and Latitude), the latest data about the country and the last updated date based on the country code.
+-  Gets the Coordinates(Longitude and Latitude), the latest data about the country and the last updated date based on the country name.

 ```csharp
 Location location = await Covid19Tracker.GetLocationWithDataByNameAsync(string countryName);